 Sauerkraut.
 Before I began fermenting foods at home, I associated this word with a vinegary, bland mess of cabbage served exclusively with German sausages.
-I decided to try to make it myself because after paying for probiotics for awhile, I realized that home-fermented foods present a much more cost effective way to support my gut microbiome.
-I think that I can tempt you to give it a try too!
+I decided to try to make it myself because after paying for probiotic supplements for awhile, I realized that home-fermented foods present a much more cost effective way to support my gut microbiome.
+I think that I can tempt you to give homemade sauerkraut a try too!
+Cost aside, homemade sauerkraut is absolutely delicious, and can be made to your tastes with any number of seasonings.

 Sauerkraut History